What are the negative short-term and long-term effects of abusing benzos?

 Can someone recover from benzo addiction?

 Anyone can experience recovery from benzodiazepine addiction if they receive the correct treatment.
-Someone who is experiencing benzodiazepine addiction needs to seek medical attention.
-A combination of Cognitive Behavioral Therapy (CBT) and an intensive 12-step experience is the best known way for someone with benzodiazepine addiction to achieve long-term abstinence from the drug.
+Someone who is experiencing benzodiazepine addiction needs to seek medical attention and commit to a benzodiazepine addiction rehab.
+A combination of Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) and an intensive 12-step experience is the best-known way for someone with benzodiazepine addiction to achieve long-term abstinence from the drug.
 As with any addiction, many of the issues the patient experiences occur when the drug is no longer being used and the individual needs to live their life sober.